-Disney gets omni-channel experience right, down to the smallest details.
+Disney gets the omni-channel experience right, down to the smallest details.
 It starts with your initial experience on the entertainment giant's beautiful, mobile-responsive website.
-Even its trip-planning website works well on mobile -- that alone is something you don't see happening very often.
+Even its trip-planning website works well on mobile — that alone is something that you don't see very often.

 Once you've booked a trip, you can use the My Disney Experience tool to plan your entire trip, from where you'll dine to securing your Fast Pass.
 In the park, you can use your mobile app to locate the attractions you want to see, as well as view the estimated wait time for each of them.